Cravat (early): History

 This image from the 1818 Neckclothitania shows what 14 different cravat knots look like, but includes no instructions on how to tie them.

 On returning to England from exile in 1660, Charles II imported with him the latest new word in fashion: "A cravatte is another kind of adornment for the neck being nothing else but a long towel put about the Collar, and so tyed before with a Bow Knott; this is the original of all such Wearings; but now by the Art and Inventions of the seamsters, there is so many new ways of making them, that it would be a task to name, much more to describe them".

-During the wars of Louis XIV of 1689–1697, except for court, the flowing cravat was replaced with the more current, and equally military, "Steinkirk", named after the Battle of Steenkerque in 1692.
+During the Nine Years' War (1688–1697), except for court, the flowing cravat was replaced with the more current, and equally military, "Steinkirk", named after the Battle of Steenkerque in 1692.
 The Steinkirk was a long, narrow, plain or lightly-trimmed neckcloth worn with military dress, wrapped once about the neck in a loose knot, with the lace of fringed ends twisted together and tucked out of the way into a button-hole, either of the coat or the waistcoat.
 It was designed to be worn in deliberate disarray.
 The fashion apparently began after troops at the Battle of Steenkerque had no time to tie their cravats properly before going into action.
 The Steinkirk was popular with men and women until the 1720s.
 Colley Cibber's play The Careless Husband (1704) had a famous Steinkirk Scene.